beforesemicolon/markup/docs/documentation/templating/index.md

 temp.unmount()
 ```

-The `unmount` should be the only way you go about removing the template from the DOM.
+The `unmount` should be the ONLY way you go about removing the template from the DOM.
 This is because it also unsubscribes from any state recursively.
 This means that even when you nest templates, the `unmount` will be called for all of them.

+Directly manipulating the DOM may have undesired results.

 #### toString